-- We are maintaining our core equity positions for now as the bullish trend remains intact. - The bullish news is that the "sell signal" has been reversed.
-However, without the market breaking out to new highs, it doesn't mean much especially given the market is pushing back into an overbought condition. - We will wait for a confirmation breakout to add to our core equity holdings as needed. - Short-Term Positioning: Bullish - Last Week: Hold position - o This Week: Hold position. - Stop-loss moved up to \$285 - o Long-Term Positioning: Neutral due to valuations
+- We are maintaining our core equity positions for now as the bullish trend remains intact.
+As noted in this past weekend's newsletter, the bulls have control of the narrative for now. - With the "sell signal" reversed, there is a positive bias.
+However, without the market breaking out to new highs, it doesn't mean much especially given the market is pushing back into an overbought condition. - We will wait for a confirmation breakout to add to our core equity holdings as needed. - Short-Term Positioning: Bullish - Last Week: Hold position - o This Week: Hold position. - Stop-loss moved up to \$285 - Long-Term Positioning: Neutral due to valuations